Gelora Bung Karno Stadium: Under Sukarno: construction and inauguration

-After the Asian Games Federation declared Jakarta to host the 1962 Asian Games in 1958, the minimum requirement that yet to be met by the Jakarta was the availability of a multi-sport complex.
+After the Asian Games Federation declared Jakarta to host the 1962 Asian Games in 1958, the minimum requirement that had yet to be met by the Jakarta was the availability of a multi-sport complex.
 In response to this, President Sukarno issued Presidential Decree No. 113/1959 dated 11 May 1959 about the establishment of the Asian Games Council of Indonesia (DAGI) led by Minister of Sports Maladi.
 As an architect and civil engineering graduate, Sukarno proposed a location near M. H. Thamrin Boulevard and Menteng (Karet, Pejompongan, or Dukuh Atas) for the future sports complex. then Sukarno accompanied Friedrich Silaban, a renowned architect to review the location of the proposed sports complex by helicopter.
-Silaban disagreed with the selection of Dukuh Atas because he argued the construction of a sports complex in the center the future downtown area will potentially create a massive traffic congestion.
+Silaban disagreed with the selection of Dukuh Atas because he argued the construction of a sports complex in the center the future downtown area would potentially create a massive traffic congestion.
 Sukarno agreed Silaban suggestion and instead assigned the Senayan area with an area of approximately 300 hectares.

 Construction began on 8 February 1960 and finished on 21 July 1962, in time to host the following month's Asian Games.
 It was built as part of Sukarno's construction sprees before the 1962 Asian Games and the centerpiece of the Sports Complex.
 Its construction was partially funded through a special loan from the Soviet Union.
 The stadium's original capacity was 110,000 people.
 The stadium is well known for its gigantic ring-shaped facade (a.k.a. "temu gelang"), as the world's first circular roof football stadium and also was designed to shade spectators from the sun, and increase the grandeur of the stadium.
 The idea came from Sukarno himself and although Soviet architects didn't want to implement temu gelang at first due to its unusual design, but Sukarno insisted and he got his way in the end.

 Although the stadium is popularly known as Gelora Bung Karno Stadium (Stadion Gelora Bung Karno) or GBK Stadium, its official name is Gelora Bung Karno Main Stadium (Stadion Utama Gelora Bung Karno), as there are other stadiums in the Gelora Bung Karno Sports Complex, such as the Sports Palace and the secondary stadium.
 It was known as Senajan (EYD: Senayan) Main Stadium from its opening through the 1962 Asiad until the complex's name was changed to Gelora Bung Karno by a Presidential Decree issued on 24 September 1962, twenty days after the games ended.